glpi-project/doc/source/modules/configuration/plugins.rst

 .. warning:: Before installing or updating a plugin, it is recommended that you perform a backup of your GLPI database.

-Starting in GLPI 9.5.0, you can install and update plugins directly from the GLPI web interface.

 The first time you go to the plugins page under `Setup > Plugins`, you will be asked if you want to use the marketplace UI by default or the older plugin list.
 Regardless of your choice, you can always switch UIs by clicking the "Marketplace" and "Plugins" buttons at the top of the page.
 You may install plugins using both methods.
 If a plugin is install through the marketplace and manually for some reason, the version installed through the marketplace will be used.